yuensiangang/yuensiangang.github.io/index.md

 [About](/index.md) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [Research](/tools.md) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [Publications](/publications.md)

 ### About me
 I am an interdisciplinary scientist driven by a deep curiosity about the human mind and a passion for translating scientific discovery into real-world solutions.
-My journey began with a foundation in physics, where I learned to model complex systems — a skill that would later become central to my efforts to decode the intricacies of human behaviour.
-This curiosity led me to pursue a DPhil and Postdoctoral training in Clinical and Computational Neuroscience, where I explored how brain function gives rise to cognition, emotion and behaviour — not just in theory, but in the lived experiences of people navigating health, learning and life.
+My journey began with a foundation in physics, where I learned to model complex systems, a skill that would later become central to my efforts to decode the intricacies of human behaviour.
+This curiosity led me to pursue a DPhil and Postdoctoral training in Clinical and Computational Neuroscience, where I explored how brain function gives rise to cognition, emotion and behaviour not just in theory, but in the lived experiences of people navigating health, learning and life.

-Today, I lead research that blends neuroscience, psychology and cutting-edge AI/ML technologies to understand — and enhance — the human experience.
-My work centres on the science of cognitive processes: how we learn, decide, adapt, and regulate ourselves in an ever-changing world.
-But my ultimate goal is to move beyond understanding — to build tools and technologies that improve health outcomes, support lifelong learning and unlock human potential at scale.
+Today, I lead research that blends neuroscience, psychology and cutting-edge AI/ML technologies to understand and enhance the human experience.
+My work centres on the science of cognitive processes: how we learn, decide, adapt and regulate ourselves in an ever-changing world.
+But my ultimate goal is to move beyond understanding and build tools and technologies that improve health outcomes, support lifelong learning and unlock human potential at scale.
 At the core of my team's mission is a commitment to scientific rigour, real-world relevance and human-centred innovation.
-Whether it’s empowering adults to become better learners through metacognitive training, or reimagining developmental screening for autism to make it more accessible and equitable — we aim to turn insights into impact.
+Whether it’s empowering adults to become better learners through metacognitive training, or reimagining developmental screening for autism to make it more accessible and equitable, we aim to turn insights into impact.

 <!-- The first is developing and validating a tech-augmented learning programme designed to enhance metacognition (ability to understand and regulate your own thinking processes) in adult learners.
 Together with experts in pedagogy, we are developing innovative digital tools that seamlessly blend rigorous scientific insights with practical applications, with the goals of redefining adult education, fostering lifelong learning and empowering individuals to achieve their fullest potential.